GatoGraphQL/ExtensionStarter/README.md

 Now, when loading the Lando webserver for DEV (under `https://gatographql-{composer-vendor}-extensions.lndo.site/wp-admin`), the new extension should be loaded and working (even though it doesn't contain any resolver yet).

-### Duplicating the "Hello Dolly" Extension Demo

-Declare the steps to add yet another extension:

-- duplicate this folder
-- Add this entry on .vscode/launch.json
-- Add this entry on .lando.yml
-- etc

-@todo

 ### Defining an Integration Plugin

 @todo